 As a school leader, it’s worth asking: “what do you want teachers to say about the school when they’re with friends and family?”

 In the school I work in, what I’d most like teachers to say is this: “We work smart.
 We focus only on what most improves learning.
 We stop ourselves from doing some good things, so we can put first things first.”

 What it takes to reduce workload is a shift in the mindset and culture of school leaders and teachers.

-You won’t spend very long at Michaela without hearing teachers mentioning hornets or butterflies.
-I first borrowed the analogy in 2012 from Sir Tim Brighouse, who said that hornets are high-effort, low-impact ideas, and butterflies are low-effort, high-impact ideas.
+Hornets are high-effort, low-impact ideas, and butterflies are low-effort, high-impact ideas.
 Barry Smith has advised teachers for years to think about ‘learning return on time invested’.
-Since then it has become a part of our everyday chat at Michaela.
-We can view everything we do at school through this lens.
+It can become a useful part of everyday chat in a school.
+What if we viewed everything we do at school through this lens?
 The idea is to get rid of the biggest hornets and search for the hidden butterflies.